 Children should be dressed in comfortable clothes and shoes for active play.
-Please do not allow your child to wear open back shoes such as sandals.
-TENNIS SHOES ARE BEST FOR SAFETY AND EASE IN MOTOR ACTIVITIES.
+Do not allow your child to wear open back shoes, sandals, crocs, boots, slip on shoes.
+TENNIS SHOES ARE BEST FOR SAFETY AND EASE IN

+MOTOR ACTIVITIES.
 Each day, children will be involved in messy activities (such as finger painting, easel painting and water play) and should be dressed accordingly.
+If your child wears a dress/skirt to school, please make sure they have shorts underneath the dress/skirt.
 All children are required to leave an extra set of clothes at school (shirt, pants, socks, and underwear).